 So I think that it’s just a generational thing.
 Those of us who are willing to take the time to have a conversation with the next generation will be duly informed, and they’ll learn things that are truly incredible and enlightening.
 As long as you can get over your ego, “How can a 19-year-old teach me anything?”
 Well, believe it out, a 19-year-old can, and so can a 12-year-old, and so can a six-year-old.
 Just open your mind and listen.

 They may not articulate in the manner of an adult, but they do have thoughts and opinions and beliefs that will inform you.

 That’s excellent advice.
 Well, this is amazing you shared so much superb information, and I am very thankful.

 Oh, my pleasure.
 I enjoyed this very much.

-If any of your readers would like to learn more about me or any upcoming projects please follow me at
+If any of your readers would like to learn more about me or any upcoming projects, please follow me at

-Thank You Jim, for this amazing interview!
+Thank You, Jim, for this fantastic interview!